nt-ultra/nt-ultra.github.io/docs/trackers.md

 | Weather | weather in New York, London weather, weather New York City, NY |
 | YouTube Channels | https://www.youtube.com/@rcjonnie |

+<br></br>

-### While the methods used for tracking are all common, dependable, and no auth required:
+The methods used for tracking are all common, dependable, and no auth required:

 | Method | Reason |
 |--------|--------|